juniorsundar/neorg-extras/README.md

 have this chunk in your view.
 You should decide if you can live with that.
 Because if you can, only then can you access the Day View (TM).~~

+There is tree-sitter folding for the `ranged_verbatim_tag` labelled `data`.
+So it no longer will take up your visual space.

 Of course, this plug(plugin)in(?) makes your life a lot easier by exposing the following function: